Yuvarathnaa: Plot

-After Samarth is exposed, Antony Joseph and his gang conspire to disrupt the exams.
-Realising their plan, Arjun patrols the college and stops various goons posing as exam invigilators from impeding the students.
+With Samarth exposed, Antony Joseph and his gang conspire to disrupt the exams.
+Realizing their plan, Yuva patrols the college and stops various goons posing as exam invigilators from impeding the students.
 Despite some attempts, the exams proceed peacefully.
-Meanwhile, Samarth realises his mistakes and confesses the gang's activities to Yuva and Samrat's common friend Inspector Azad, leading to Raghav Reddy and Antony Joseph getting arrested for their crimes.
-The students's results are announced and everyone passes the exams with flying colors and celebrate.
-Arjun, along with other students are celebrating for RK-University 100th-year celebration where Gurudev hands over the chairman post of the University to Arjun.
+Samarth realizes his mistakes and confesses Raghav Reddy and Antony Joseph's activities to Yuva and Samrat's common friend Inspector Azad, leading to Raghav Reddy and Antony Joseph getting arrested for their crimes.
+The students' results are announced and everyone passes the exams with flying colors and celebrates.
+Yuva, along with other students, are celebrating RK university's 50 year celebration, where Gurudev hands over the prize of honor Yuvarathnaa to Yuva.